-The draft PSA will be prepared and exhibited with the EES, giving the community and stakeholders a formal opportunity to give feedback on the draft PSA and EES process at the same time.
+The draft PSA will be prepared and exhibited with the ER, giving the community and stakeholders a formal opportunity to give feedback on the draft PSA and ER at the same time.

 Stakeholders will have other opportunities to give feedback leading up to the exhibition, as listed in Section 7: Engagement tools and schedule of activities.